 A crowd has gathered.
 They're watching the confrontation that's ensued between Amope and Chume.
 Amope repeatedly bangs on Jero's door while screaming to her husband to kill him if that's what he wants.
-She won't get on that bicycle unless he kills her.
 She insists she won't budge from that place.

-Jero who is among the crowd, watches in mock-horror as Chume raises his big fist; ready to beat his wife.
+Jero who is among the crowd, watches in mock-horror as Chume raises his big fist to beat his wife.
 He covers his eyes with both hands, then departs from the scene.

 She continues banging on the door, asking the occupant of the hut to open the door so that she can get in to escape the madness that has engulfed her husband.

+Chume asks her whether she mentioned the name of Prophet Jeroboam.
+Amope, in a loud voice, tells the crowd to witness her husband killing her.
 Chume tells her if she doesn't answer his question, he'll beat her.
 He asks her whether she had said the Prophet who stays in that hut owes her money.
-Unable to get the intended answer from his wife, he pushes her away in disgust and turns to the crowd; asking them whether Brother Jeroboam...He doesn't finish his sentence as the man nearest to him hastily says he's not the Prophet.
-Chume retorts whether he'd said the man was the Prophet.
-He asks whether the Prophet loves there to which the man replies, "Yes.
+Unable to get the intended answer from his wife, he pushes her away in disgust and turns to the crowd.
+He asks them whether Brother Jeroboam...He doesn't finish his sentence as the man nearest to him hastily says he's not the Prophet.
+Chume retorts whether he'd said he was the Prophet.
+He asks whether the Prophet lives there to which the man replies, "Yes.
 Over there.
 That house."

 It is at nightfall in the beach.
 A man who is a member of the Federal House - aiming a ministerial post - is seen standing right, downstage, practising a speech.
-He didn't prepare, afraid of doing it by himself.
+He didn't prepare it as he's afraid of doing it by himself.